 Yes.
-The RBPP has a specific provision regarding the principles of independence and impartiality applicable to the contacting authorities and also contain an extensive set of rules applicable to contracting authorities, which establish that they must act impartially, allow every interested party to participate in tender procedures on equal terms, and guarantee full publicity and transparency of all procurement procedures launched for the award of public contracts.
+The RBPP has a specific provision regarding the principles of independence and impartiality applicable to the contracting authorities and also contains an extensive set of rules applicable to contracting authorities, which establish that they must act impartially, allow every interested party to participate in tender procedures on equal terms, and guarantee full publicity and transparency of all procurement procedures launched for the award of public contracts.

-Additionally, the RBPP foresees different mechanisms to ensure impartiality: situations under which members of contracting authorities are prohibited from interfering in the decisions taken in the public procurement procedure (eg, situations in which they have directly or indirectly a personal interest in the outcome of such procedure); and situations under which members of contracting authorities are able to request that a person does not participate in specific procurement procedures to prevent potential conflict of interests and breaches of confidentially rules.
+Additionally, the RBPP foresees different mechanisms to ensure impartiality: situations under which members of contracting authorities are prohibited from interfering in the decisions taken in the public procurement procedure (eg, situations in which they have a direct or indirect personal interest in the outcome of such procedure); and situations under which members of contracting authorities may request a specific person not to participate in specific procurement procedures to prevent potential conflict of interests and breaches of confidentially rules.